Thank You Very Much (film): Release

 The film had its world premiere at the 80th Venice International Film Festival in the Venice Classics sidebar, where it was awarded best documentary film.
 It was the second documentary to be screened at the Venice Festival after Jim & Andy: The Great Beyond, which premiered at the 74th Venice International Film Festival.
 In September 2024, Drafthouse Films acquired distribution rights to the film.
 It was given a limited release in theaters on March 28, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on five critics, indicating "generally favorable" reviews.

 Owen Gleiberman of Variety wrote, "Thank You Very Much is a documentary about Andy Kaufman that does just what you want it to do.
 It details Kaufman's life and career, showcasing all the stage bits he became famous for (and including rare footage of performances and offstage antics that even Kaufman fanatics have never seen).
 But more than that, the movie understands him."

 Christian Zilko of IndieWire gave the film a B and wrote, "The film largely focuses on Kaufman's professional achievements — something many interview subjects tacitly admit was unavoidable, as Kaufman's insistence on turning everything into a bit made it difficult to separate the man from his comedy.
 But the film's most noteworthy moments come on the rare occasions when it probes his psyche."